 The concept of operation of the load cell is illustrated in Figure 2.

 The load cell can be made from any automotive brake cylinder.
-The prototype load cell that I built was made from a brake cylinder specified for a car that I used to own, which is a 1985 Chevrolet Camaro.
+The prototype load cell that I built was made (for convenience) from a brake cylinder specified for the car that I own, which is a 1985 Chevrolet Camaro (Berlinetta).
 However, I am certain that this part is common to many GM cars with rear drum brakes.
 The bore diameter is 0.750 inch (19.1 mm) and the cylinder wall thickness is 0.27 inch (6.9 mm).
 The material is malleable cast iron, which means the load cell would be capable of sustaining a hydraulic pressure of 3500 psi, with an appreciable safety factor.
 This would allow measurement of thrust over the range of about 50 to 1500 lbs.
 (200-6500 N.).
 Fitted with a 1000 psi pressure gauge, this unit would allow thrust measurements up to 450 lbs (2000 N.).